sunbagel/htn-backend-challenge/README.md

 This is my submission for the Hack the North 2024 backend challenge.

 # Setup Instructions:
 I uploaded a hackers.db file to the Git repository.
-You can also access it [here](https://drive.google.com/drive/folders/1qXLXw-aWHj-75P1KUbMZEdV8jZbkgaj0?usp=sharing).
+You can also access it on this [Google Drive](https://drive.google.com/drive/folders/1qXLXw-aWHj-75P1KUbMZEdV8jZbkgaj0?usp=sharing).

 This has the database schema and data already set up (hackers.db).
 The database contains about 100 users from the provided JSON data, skills, 10 events, and ~40-50 event_registrations.
 You should be able to run `docker-compose up` and it will start the server for you.
 If something goes wrong with the .db file, please try redownloading hackers.db from the Google Drive link I put above.